bawanti/Informatica-Cloud-Samples/CDI Jira Integration/README.md

 ![Mapping Design](./images/Mapping.jpg)

-Pagination is handled using a parameter called **startAt**, this is used within Advannced properties in the source transformations.
+Pagination is handled using a parameter called **startAt**, this is used within Advanced Properties under source transformation.
 To determine the last API call for pagination Informatica Cloud uses "End of response expression" or "End Page", between the two attributes whichever happens first will stop the next API calls.

-If you expect to retrieve huge number of records adjust the "End Page" attribute accordingly so that API calls do not stop before we retrieve all the records. **We need to make sure that "End of response expression" occurs before we hit "End Page"**.
+If you expect to retrieve huge number of records adjust the "End Page" parameter value (Default is 10,000) attribute accordingly so that API calls do not stop before we retrieve all the records. **We need to make sure that "End of response expression" occurs before we hit "End Page"**.

 ![Advanced Properties](./images/Source_Trans_Advanced.jpg)